Cost optimization

 Eliminating Shadow IT

-Unfortunately, in an average company IT departments hardly manage one-third of apps and overall software spending.
-This means employees regularly subscribe to SaaS platforms without IT’s knowledge or approval, leading to redundant or unauthorized expenditures.
+Unfortunately, in an average company, IT departments hardly manage one-third of apps and overall software spending.
+Employees regularly subscribe to SaaS platforms without IT’s knowledge or approval, leading to redundant Saas software investments or unauthorized expenditures.

 Identifying unused or underused licenses

-On average, companies utilize only about half of their SaaS licenses, leaving the rest untouched—a clear area where spending can be optimized.
+On average, SaaS discovery shows that companies utilize only about half of their SaaS licenses, leaving the rest untouched—a clear area where wasted spend calls for optimization process leaving no irrelevant SaaS adoption behind.

 Mitigating price increases